-Example 2-70 Creating a Recovery Catalog and Registering a Database
+Example 2-71 Creating a Recovery Catalog and Registering a Database

 Assume that you start SQLPlus and connect to the recovery catalog catdb with administrator privileges.
 You execute the CREATE USER statement as follows, replacing password with a user-specified password (see Oracle Database Security Guide for information on creating secure passwords).
-The SQL statement creates a user rco in database catdb and grant the rco user the RECOVERY_CATALOG_OWNER role.
+The SQL statement creates a user rco in database catdb and grant the rco user the RECOVERY CATALOG OWNER role.

+'''

-SQL> CREATE USER rco IDENTIFIED BY password 2 DEFAULT TABLESPACE cattbs 3 QUOTA UNLIMITED ON cattbs; SQL> GRANT recovery_catalog_owner TO rco; SQL> EXIT recovery catalog database Password: password connected to recovery catalog database
+SQL> CREATE USER rco IDENTIFIED BY password

+2 DEFAULT TABLESPACE cattbs

+3 QUOTA UNLIMITED ON cattbs;

+SQL> GRANT recovery_catalog_owner TO rco;

+SQL> EXIT

+'''